rsmall1990/Sentiment-as-a-Predictor-of-Outperformance/README.md

 # Sentiment and Market Outperformance

 The goal of this project is to determine if aggregated sentiment on social media and news platforms can serve as a predictor of market outperformance.
 This can be seen on a historical basis.

-If tests prove out, then establishing a working algorithmic trading mechanism would be the next step.
+If there is determinable outperformance relative to an underlying index, then the information would be considered actionable.

+The next step is to place trades using an application programming interface with a broker.

 Therefore, the steps are as follows: